zzag/plasma5-wallpapers-dynamic/src/tools/builder/README.md

 ## Getting Started

-In order to create a dynamic wallpaper, you need to provide a json file with the following structure
+In order to create a dynamic wallpaper, you need to provide a manifest json file with the following structure

 ```json
 [